FarjazKashif/Calculator-TypeScript/README.md

-# Calculator-TypeScript
+# Calculator TypeScript
-It's a Simple Calculator project which I've made in TypeScript using Inquirer!!
+ This is a Simple Calculator which I've made in TypeScript using Inquirer!!